 The Mary Bridge Children’s Hospital Family Pavilion is a premier playground facility inside Cheney Stadium, home of the Tacoma Rainiers.
 The Rainiers’ team ownership worked with Korsmo Construction to execute their vision for a new children’s play area and Wiffle ball field to enhance the fun and family-friendly atmosphere at the ballpark.

 Located behind the grass berm along the first baseline, the Family Pavilion allows parents to keep their eyes on their kids and the game.
-The new 9,670 square foot park caters to children of all ages: toddlers and younger children can enjoy age-appropriate play equipment that helps sharpen their gross motor skills, and kids ages five to 12 can climb and navigate through flexibility-based structures.
+The new 9,670-square-foot park caters to children of all ages.
+Toddlers and younger children can enjoy age-appropriate play equipment that helps develop gross motor skills, and kids ages five to 12 can climb and navigate through flexibility-based structures.
 The playground sits atop a special rubberized material that provides a resilient, safe play surface.

 Children (and parents) can step up to bat on Tacoma’s only regulation-sized Wiffle ball field, which features a synthetic turf.
 A patented netting system and backstop provide ample protection from Rainiers’ foul balls and keeps Wiffle ball home runs from escaping the pavilion.

 The play area operates as a public park that is accessible year round, but will be reserved for ticket holding individuals one hour prior to gates opening at Rainiers home games.